way-cooler/rust-wlc/README.md

 Make sure `rustc` can find wlc - either install it from a package manager (i.e. wlc-git on the AUR for Arch users) or see their instructions.

 ### Documentation
-At the moment, we have Cargo documentation.
+At the moment, we have Cargo documentation hosted at our github.io site [here](http://immington-industries.github.io).
+You can also generate it with cargo doc.
 ```shell
 $ git clone "https://github.com/ImmingtonIndustries/rust-wlc.git"
 $ cd rust-wlc